amasser/c2go/README.md

 Throughout the refactoring process, run tests regularly to make sure you haven’t introduced any bugs.

-## Remove Portability Macros
+## Remove CPU-Dependent Code

-Most C projects rely heavily on macros and `#ifdef`s for portability.
-These are hard for c2go to translate, and what’s more, they point out code that is likely to be problematic: unsafe, low-level, and machine-dependent.
+Many C projects contain code that depends on the CPU’s byte order or word size.
 Replace that code with something that will translate cleanly to Go.
 If the program has a header like "platform.h" or "port.h", start there.
-Keep going till there are no `#ifdef`s left (except header include guards).

 ## Simplify Memory Management